hakonhagland/Alien-MSYS2/README.md

 ## msys\_path

-This function returns the full path to the MSYS bin directory.
+This function returns the full path to the MSYS2 bin directory.

 # CAVEATS